Umuzi-org/tech-department/content/topics/redux-intro/_index.md

 KISS == Keep It Simple, Stupid

 This does seem like a complicated way to do a simple thing...

-Think about this:
+Here are some benefits:

 - actions are objects.
 That means we can store them and track them in different ways.
 - actions are executed in specific ways and have predictable results
 - the hard "thinking" of your application is all held in reducers so that makes testing easy and consistent
-- we have a history of every hange made to the state of an application
+- we have a history of every change made to the state of an application
+- since actions are just JSON objects they can be easily transmitted between applications.
+For example you could have one application generate actions that get sent to another application that then dispatches the actions

 Look up the "Command Pattern" .
-Redux isn't exactly the same but very similar.
+Redux isn't the same but it's super powers are very similar.
 Therefore there are similar applications.

 - Frontend development: different buttons, inputsand widgets dispatch different actions in a predictable way
 - Actions can be grouped.
 Meaning we can dispatch one action that dispatches a whole lot of different actions